ABHAY-100/fosshack-privy/README.md

 - **Clickjacking Protection**: No one can trick you into clicking things you didn't mean to
 - **HTTPS Everywhere**: HSTS headers keep your connection encrypted
 - **Secure Sockets**: Real-time chat happens over secure WebSocket connections
+- **XSS Prevention**: DOMPurify sanitizes all content to prevent cross-site scripting attacks
+- **Rate Limiting**: API request limits protect against brute force and DoS attacks

 ### How Sessions Work

-- **Auto-Cleanup**: Sessions self-destruct after 30 minutes or when you step away
+- **Auto-Cleanup**: Sessions self-destruct after 30 minutes or when you step away for 5 minutes
 - **Private Conversations**: Only two people can join a room - no unexpected guests
 - **Clean Slate**: When you're done, all keys and messages are completely wiped
 - **Fair Usage**: Limits on concurrent sessions prevent abuse

 ## 🎬 See Privy in Action